Default Probability, Credit Spreads an ...

 Several entities currently offer trade compression services mostly covering major OTC derivatives such as credit default swaps, interest rate swaps, and energy swaps.
 A good example would be TriOptima.
 Compression has enabled institutions to reduce credit exposures considerably.

 In the quest to define the close-out amount, market quotation was developed by the concept of replacement cost with an alternative called the loss method.
 Which of the following best defines the loss method as a feature of the concept of replacement cost?

 A. The process of obtaining a minimum of three quotes from the market, and use their average to compute the close-out amount by the determining party

 B. The method used by an institution to lend money to a counterparty under a credit contract, and through interest rate swap, hedge the interest rate risk

 C. The fallback mechanism in case the determining party finds it difficult to achieve the minimum three quotes required by the market quotations for all relevant transactions

 D. The method used to offset the value across transaction and determine a net balance

 The correct answer is C.

-Through the loss method, in case it is not easy to for the determining party to obtain the three quotes which is the minimum required by the market quotation, a fallback mechanism is provided for all relevant transactions.
+Through the loss method, in case it is not easy for the determining party to obtain the three quotes which are the minimum required by the market quotation, a fallback mechanism is provided for all relevant transactions.
 The determining party is required to calculate its loss by using reasonable assumptions.